 Nervous System Dysregulation: Why Won’t My Anxiety Go Away?

 We all feel anxious from time to time.
-But when anxiety becomes chronic and overwhelming, leaving you constantly on edge, it’s often a sign that your body is stuck in a heightened state of alertness.
-This can be caused by nervous system dysregulation—when your body’s natural balance is disrupted, keeping you in fight-or-flight mode even when there’s no real danger.
+But when anxiety becomes chronic and overwhelming, leaving you constantly on edge, it's often a sign that your body is stuck in a heightened state of alertness.
+Whether you're dealing with social anxiety that makes everyday interactions feel threatening, or broader anxiety issues that affect multiple areas of your life, these persistent feelings often stem from nervous system dysregulation—when your body's natural balance is disrupted, keeping you in fight-or-flight mode even when there's no real danger.

 Understanding how your nervous system relates to anxiety is key to addressing why your anxiety won't go away, no matter how hard you try to calm down.